-It is a patented pending method and it is already industrialised on many parts: many car makers, like Volkswagen, FCA, Jeep and Alfa Romeo are trusting SAPA to apply the One-Shot® Method to their parts, clearly only the moulded ones.
+It is a patented method and it is already industrialised on many parts: many car makers, like Volkswagen, FCA, Jeep and Alfa Romeo are trusting SAPA to apply the One-Shot® Method to their parts, clearly only the moulded ones.

 Certainly, the One-Shot® Method addresses the more curious engineers that are looking for valid alternatives that can help them solve the most intricate issues with their work.

 Engineers that look to the future and who, for example, would like to solve the issue of downtime once and for all.

 Engineers that dream of endless productivity for their parts.

 Engineers that want to look good with their bosses (and colleagues).

 Mainly for one reason: the One-Shot® Method is not an alternative to the traditional method you know.
 In a way, it is its evolution.